Adapting International Management Strategies to Local Cultures: Challenges and Opportunities

 Abstract

-This article explores the process of adapting international management strategies to local cultural contexts, focusing on analyzing two contrasting cultural models—Geert Hofstede’s model and Edward Hall’s model.
-Hofstede’s model provides a quantitative assessment of cultural differences across dimensions such as power distance, individualism, and uncertainty avoidance, while Hall’s model examines qualitative aspects of communication through high-context and low-context cultures.
-The study emphasizes the challenges faced when implementing global strategies in different cultural environments and the opportunities for successful adaptation by considering cultural differences.
+The article explores the process of adapting international management strategies to local cultural contexts, with a focus on analyzing two contrasting cultural models – Geert Hofstede’s model and Edward Hall’s model.
+Hofstede’s model helps to quantitatively assess cultural differences across dimensions such as power distance, individualism, and uncertainty avoidance, while Hall’s model examines the qualitative aspects of communication through high-context and low-context cultures.
+The study emphasizes the challenges faced when implementing global strategies in different cultural environments and the opportunities for successful adaptation by taking cultural differences into account.
 Comparative analysis methods were used to identify key factors influencing the success of adaptation.
 The practical significance of this work lies in providing recommendations for international companies seeking to effectively adapt their management strategies to local cultural conditions, thereby improving their competitiveness in global markets.

 Keywords